fernote7/rnmethods/README.md

-# ecoseries
-functions to capture BACEN, SIDRA and IPEA series using their APIs

 # rnmethods

 This package was created by Fernando Teixeira.
-It contains numerical simulation methods for SDEs and Call Option problems.
+It contains numerical simulation methods for SDEs and Eropean Call Options simulations using different Heston implementations.